 Visit to: Frida Kahlo at the V&A and La Casa Azul

-Words by Sharon de Lyster, Cover picture by Gisèle Freund
+Words by Sharon Tsang-de Lyster, Cover picture by Gisèle Freund

 The Victoria & Albert Museum’s blockbuster exhibition Frida Kahlo: Making Herself Up on the world renown artist finished in London a couple months ago.
 Kahlo continues to make her appearance around the world.
 This short article is a reflective account of the exhibition compared to a visit to her house turned museum, La Casa Azul, in Mexico City.

 Since its 2004 discovery from a locked away bathroom, some of Frida Kahlo’s personal artefacts displayed in the V&A exhibition were making first-time appearances outside Mexico.

 The exhibition drawn viewers in with documentation-style photographs and videos, arranged neatly in a white corridor as an invitation to explore the historical figure’s family history and political backdrop in an academic environment.
 In a categorised manner, the galleries are then divided into thematic aspects of Kahlo’s life: medical history, her (and Diego Rivera’s) political activities, her paintings, and wardrobe.
 Although the writings, corsets and a prosthetic leg are immensely private objects, and the design term was thoughtful in building bed frame inspired display units, the setting simply acknowledges that the artist passed away in 1954, now left with this intimate collection for us to study as a past-time heroine.
 It is an empirical, knowledge-driven experience, as Jonathan Jones commented, ‘…like visiting an exhibition of a dead Aztec queen’s tomb treasures.
 This is an archaeological exhibit, not an artistic one’.